hack2skill/intel-oneAPI/README.md

 ## Tech Stack:
    List Down all technologies used to Build the prototype **Clearly mentioning Intel® AI Analytics Toolkits, it's libraries and the SYCL/DCP++ Libraries used**
    - Intel® AI Analytics Toolkits
+   - Intel Distribution for Python

 ## Step-by-Step Code Execution Instructions:
   This Section must contain set of instructions required to clone and run the prototype, so that it can be tested and deeply analysed
+  - Kindly scroll down and head over to the Project Architecture section were we've explained in detail steps to run

 ## What I Learned:
    Write about the biggest learning you had while developing the prototype
+  - We've been able to custom label/annotate the objects in detection.
+  - Came up with novel algorithms for different kinds of object detection specific to autonomous cars.
+  - Using Intel® AI Analytics Toolkits we were able to enhance performance speed in training data.
+  - Our applications works under all kinds of weather conditions and provides proper analysis over the data.

 <h1 align="center">oneAPI_ODAV</h1>